 Select the image you want to pin, choose which board the image belongs on, type a description, and add some tags to help users search for it.

 You can choose to share the pin to Facebook and/or Twitter.

 When you're done, click Pin It.

-Daily Assignment 4:Let's try to add a Follow me on Pinterest button to your Wordpress blog.
-And embed a pin to your blog.
+Daily Assignment 3: You can try to add a Follow me on Pinterest button to your Wordpress blog.
+(Don't be upset if it doesn't work).

 Major assignment, March 31-April 14, due April 14:

 You must create a Pinterest board associated with your beat (you can put it under the name of your beat blog if you have a personal Pinterest account already).
 It can be an overall board or a more narrow topic.

 Pin to the board on a regular basis for two weeks.
 You must have a minimum of 14 pins per week to the board (I strongly suggest you do more than the minimum requirement).
 And you can't lump pin!!

 "Journalists will not longer focus exclusively on gathering information and producing a story.
 Now they're managing and amplifying the conversations the community is having; conversations that will happen with or without them.